Milnor fibre boundary of a non-isolated surface singularity: Relations with the homology of the Milnor fiber

-(For homogeneous singularities, \ref{s:MHS2} combined with known facts regarding the mixed Hodge structure of $H^1(F)$ might produce even stronger restrictions.
-Recall that in the homogeneous case, $H^1(F)_{\lambda\not=1}$ is pure of weight 1, while $H^1(F)_{\lambda=1}$ is pure of weight 2.)
+For homogeneous singularities, \ref{s:MHS2} combined with known facts regarding the mixed Hodge structure of $H^1(F)$ might produce even stronger restrictions.
+Recall that in the homogeneous case, $H^1(F)_{\lambda\not=1}$ is pure of weight 1, while $H^1(F)_{\lambda=1}$ is pure of weight 2.\ix{mixed Hodge structure!weight filtration}

+\begin{bekezdes} From a different point of view, more in the spirit of \ref{CONTACT}, the Milnor fiber $F$ is a Stein filling of $\partial F$.
+One of the most intriguing questions is if this Milnor fiber can be characterized universally from $\partial F$ (eventually under some restrictions on $\partial F$).

-\begin{bekezdes} The Milnor fiber might help in the classification of the possible boundaries as well.
-E.g.: \end{bekezdes}
+The Milnor fiber also might help in the classification of the possible boundaries as well.
+For example, we have the following statements: \end{bekezdes}

 \begin{proposition} Let $f:(\bfc^3,0)\to (\bfc,0)$ be a hypersurface singularity with Milnor fiber $F$.